RenePotocnik/RecRoom-Shirt-Printer/README.md

 > If you really want to import, yet you don't have the acceptable screen ratio, got to `Setting -> System -> Display`
 > and change your `Display resolution` to `1920 x 1080`

+>>TODO: invention store image and spawning the invention

 Run `Shirt-Printer.py`.

 In the newly opened window, open a PNG image you want to print.\